-The structural stability of the downstream slopes of the Ash Pond was evaluated by comparing the location of the Ash Pond relative to adjacent water bodies using published Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs), aerial imagery, and conditions observed in the field by AECOM.
+The structural stability of the downstream slopes of Ash Pond No. 1 was evaluated by comparing the location of Ash Pond No. 1 relative to adjacent water bodies using published Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRM), aerial imagery, and conditions observed in the field by AECOM.